lucasBertola/Minigrid-env/README.md

-# EasyMiniGridEnv2: A Simple Gridworld Environment for Reinforcement Learning
+# MiniGrid: A Simple Gridworld Environment for Reinforcement Learning

-Welcome to EasyMiniGridEnv2, a simple and intuitive gridworld environment designed for reinforcement learning experiments.
+Welcome to MiniGrid, a simple and intuitive gridworld environment designed for reinforcement learning experiments.
 This environment is built using the Gymnasium framework and is perfect for beginners who are just starting out in reinforcement learning or for experts who want to test their algorithms in a controlled setting.

 ## Features